GitHub-Adminstrator/Social_science_project_final/project-website-template-main/content/text-analysis.md

 it is definitely not a perfect method for extracting themes from the text.

 ## **Wordclouds**
+Now we are going to plot all the wordclouds for each season, and finally one plot for all the seasons combined.
+We are plotting both the plain counts and the discriminatory counts wordclouds.

+We are not going to describe every wordcloud but rather just show them, and then describe the overall important in a conclusion.

 ### **Indigo League**
 ![Indigo League - wordcloud](/wordclouds/Indigo_League_mask_coloring_discriminatory.png)